Camdubz/Camdubz/README.md

 ### Hi there 👋

 <!--
-**Camdubz/Camdubz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on an exciting React, React Native and Firebase project to support a rapidly developing market in Southest Asia!
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+🌱 I’m currently learning React, React Native and Firebase 👯 I’m looking to collaborate on product management and marketing projects with teams of any size or virtical 🤔 I’m looking for help with growth marketing, Integrated Marketing Communications and UX research 💬 Ask me about my many marketing projects and personal research projects!

-- 📫 How to reach me: ...
+📫 How to reach me:
+camwhite982@gmail.com

-- 😄 Pronouns: ...
+- 😄 Pronouns:
+He/Him

-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
+I have been working in the marketing industry for 10 years now!

 -->